jordanf2001/altered-states-dfc/README.md

 ![ROI time-series heatmap](figures/pilot_roi_timeseries_heatmap.png)

-**Figure:** Raw BOLD data & Z-scored ROI time-series heatmap from the pilot run.
+**Figure:** **Figure:** ROI time-series heatmaps from the pilot run.
+The upper panel shows raw ROI signals, and the lower panel shows z-scored ROI signals.
 Rows correspond to ROIs and columns correspond to time points.

 This heatmap verifies that ROI time-series extraction produced a usable matrix for downstream FC/dFC analysis.